 Why?
 The foot is naturally tilted and it wants to stay that way even if the equipment initially forced it flat.
 As a result, equipment wears out uneven.

 Let’s also look inside of your shoe.
 One of our most popular illustrations is the one on the below where people say they feel more pressure on the outside of the foot.
 Why?
 The pedal and shoe are flat but the foot is tilted.

 The Uneven Wear Culprit

 Is this Speedplay’s fault?
 Absolutely not.
 All pedals are flat and wear out unevenly.
-For example, unlike running, in cycling you can only buy shoes that function one way.
-ALL cycling shoes function the same regardless of price or brand (there is one brand that purports to include added tilt to the shoe but all of the shoes within that brand function the same).
+For example, unlike running, in cycling, you can only buy shoes that function one way.
+All cycling shoes function the same regardless of price or brand (there is one brand that purports to include added tilt to the shoe but all of the shoes within that brand function the same).
 In running, even within one brand, you purchase shoes for different body architecture (stability, support, neutral…etc).
 In cycling, you only buy shoes that are flat at the forefoot.
-Consequently you can now diagnose these problems, take a look at possible solutions, and connect with a BikeFit Pro to make your shoe/cleat fit the pedal properly.
+Consequently, you can now diagnose these problems, take a look at possible solutions, and connect with a BikeFit Pro to make your shoe/cleat fit the pedal properly.

 Remember it is normal to see uneven wear, but normal does not necessarily mean right.
 It is also common to see the foot in a relaxed position hang with a tilt or angle to it.

-First you must flatten the foot or it won’t even clip into the pedal.
+First, you must flatten the foot or it won’t even clip into the pedal.
 We as cyclists learned to master this skill of leveling the foot to get into the pedal but we are hardly aware of it.
-Once clipped in, the foot tries to try go back to its natural tilted position.
+Once clipped in, the foot tries to go back to its natural tilted position.
 Hence, uneven pedal wear.